Interactions of Grid-Forming Power Converters and Synchronous Machines: Network Case Study

 \subsection{Test Network Configuration and Tuning Criteria}

 In order to study the performance of the control approaches introduced in Section \ref{GFCC}, we apply the same strategy (with identical tuning) for both converters (i.e., at nodes 2 and 3 in Figure \ref{9bus_system}), resulting in four different SM-GFC paired models.
-As a benchmark, we also consider an all machine system with three identical SMs (i.e., at nodes 1-3).
+As a benchmark, we also consider an all-SMs system with three identical SMs (i.e., at nodes 1-3).
 Selecting fair tuning criteria for the different control strategies is a challenging task.
-For this study, we tune the control parameters such that all generation units exhibit identical proportional load sharing behavior, i.e., $d_p$ in \eqref{Eq_pdel}, $d_\omega$ in \eqref{Eqtheta}, $D_p$ in \eqref{Eq_Theta_Omega_Sync}, $k_{{\text{\upshape{dc}}}}$ in \eqref{Eq_idc_m}, and $\eta$ in \eqref{Eq_dvoc_v} are computed such that the steady-state frequency deviation for a given change in network load is identical (cf. \cite{tayyebi_grid-forming_2018}).
-The reader is referred to \cite{tayyebi_grid-forming_2018,darco_virtual_2013,colombino_global_2017} for more details on the load-sharing capabilities of the aforementioned control solutions.
-Moreover, the control gains in \eqref{Eq_vD}, \eqref{EQ_IF}, \eqref{EQ_VM} and \eqref{eq.droop.q.approx} are selected to regulate the AC voltage at approximately equal time-scales.
+For this study, we tune the control parameters such that all generation units exhibit identical proportional load sharing behavior.
+Appendix \ref{app:tunning} presents our tuning criteria and derivation of some control parameters.